rphln/Swordsong/mechanics.md

 ## Effects

-Effects modify a character’s behavior.
-Applying an effect multiple times extends its duration.
+  - Effects are temporary character behaviour modifiers.

   - The duration of “Timed” effects is reduced at the end of the affected characters’ turns.

   - The duration of “Consumable” effects is reduced when a activation condition is met.

+  - Applying an effect multiple times extends its duration.

+  - The primary source of effects are skills.

+  - Effects may also be applied by the map itself under special circumstances.

 | Name     | Type       | Effect                                                                     |
 | -------- | ---------- | -------------------------------------------------------------------------- |